Dada-Tech/detect-gpt/README.md

 ## Official implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).

-An interactive demo of DetectGPT can be found [here](https://detectgpt.ericmitchell.ai).

 ## Instructions

 ### Mac Users
-Unfortunately [Pytorch](https://pytorch.org), one of the dependencies requires a CUDA Compute Platform not currently supported by Mac hardware (GPU limitations).
+[Pytorch](https://pytorch.org), one of the dependencies requires a CUDA Compute Platform not currently supported by Mac hardware (GPU limitations).
 This is true as of 05-01-2023.
 Instead, you will have to run this with cloud computing such as using a Kaggle Notebook, or Google Colab Notebook.
 A notebook.ipynb has been provided for this reason.